 Telecom fraud is on a continuous rise and is one of the biggest sources of revenue loss amongst Telcos.
-As per a report from CFCA Fraud Loss Survey, Telecom Fraud Losses have increased by 28% between the year 2019 and 2021.
-The onset of pandemic in 2020, further escalated telecom frauds and security threats.
+As per a report from CFCA Fraud Loss Survey, Telecom Fraud Losses have increased by 28% between the years 2019 and 2021.
+The onset of the pandemic in 2020, further escalated telecommunications fraud and security threats.

 According to a survey released by Mobileum Inc. (“Mobileum”), it has been found that 75% of operators polled were experiencing new or emerging incidents of fraud and 61% said network security threats increased significantly with the onset of the COVID-19 pandemic.